 - Where no valuable consideration was given for the land, so much of that amount as the Commissioner may determine to be just and reasonable as representing the value of the standing timber at the time the owner acquired the land, as is attributable to the timber sold during that year of income;

-(j) in the case of gains or profits from the sale of standing timber a person who has purchased the right to fell that timber, so much of the price paid for that right as the Commissioner may determine to be just and reasonable as attributable to the timber sold during the year of income;
+(j) in the case of gains or profits from the sale of standing timber by a person who has purchased the right to fell that timber, so much of the price paid for that right as the Commissioner may determine to be just and reasonable as attributable to the timber sold during the year of income;

-(l) expenditure of a capital nature incurred in that year of income the owner or tenant of agricultural land, as defined in the Second Schedule, on clearing that land, or on clearing and planting thereon permanent or semi-permanent crops;
+(l) expenditure of a capital nature incurred in that year of income by the owner or tenant of agricultural land, as defined in the Second Schedule, on clearing that land, or on clearing and planting thereon permanent or semi-permanent crops;

 - Expenditure of a capital nature on scientific research; or